-Our investment adviser is Tortoise Capital Advisors, L.L.C. (previously identified as the "Adviser"), a registered investment adviser specializing in energy investing across the energy value chain, including infrastructure and MLPs.
+Our investment adviser is Tortoise Capital Advisors, L.L.C. (previously defined as the "Adviser"), a registered investment adviser specializing in energy investing across the energy value chain, including infrastructure and MLPs.

 Our Adviser is indirectly controlled by Lovell Minnick Partners LLC ("Lovell Minnick"), a private equity firm that invests in growth-oriented companies and is an indirectly wholly-owned subsidiary of Tortoise Parent Holdco LLC ("Tortoise").
 A vehicle formed by Lovell Minnick owned by certain private funds sponsored by Lovell Minnick and a group of institutional co-investors owns a controlling interest in Tortoise.
-Certain employees in the Tortoise complex, including all of our Managing Directors, also own interests in Tortoise.
 Our Adviser is located at 5901 College Boulevard, Suite 400, Overland Park, Kansas 66211.
 As of December 31, 2024, our Adviser had approximately \$9.2 billion in assets under management in the energy sector.